- Agronomic: corn, cotton, soybeans

 APPROACH AND METHODS

 The Foundation secured demonstration plots with local producers, in conjunction with soil and water conservation districts (Districts) in Alamance, Ashe, Davidson, Edgecombe, Henderson, Madison, Nash, Rowan, Stanly, and Wake counties.
-The Foundation is collaborating with NC State University’s Department of Soil Science with Dr. Wagger, and the Department of Crop Science with Dr. Reberg-Horton.
+The Foundation is collaborating with NC State University’s Department of Soil Science with Dr. Wagger then Dr. Broome, and the Department of Crop Science with Dr. Reberg-Horton and Sarah Seehaver.
 The Foundation is also partnering with Dr. Franzluebbers with USDA Agriculture Research Service.
-Technical guidance is provided Mr. Woodruff and Mr. Lowder with the USDA Natural Resources Conservation Service’s East National Technology Support Center.
+Technical guidance is provided by Mr. Woodruff and Mr. Lowder with the USDA Natural Resources Conservation Service’s East National Technology Support Center.
 Each District has formed a local workgroup composed of farmer cover crop advocates, North Carolina Cooperative Extension agents, Natural Resources Conservation Service, NC Department of Agriculture and Consumer Services’ regional agronomists, and other interested parties.

 To determine the short-term benefits of multi-species cover crops in no-till and reduced till production systems, project partners will document changes in soil properties, as well as yield improvements.
 Project partners are documenting nutrient cycling benefits by evaluating results of soil tests for realistic yield expectations and various forms of soil organic matter, including soil microbial activity with the Solvita Soil CO2 Burst test (http://solvita.com/soil).
 Nutrient availability to plants will be documented with nutrient uptake of cover and cash crops.
 Some notable short-term changes in soil properties and nutrient cycling are noted in the preliminary results of the 2015-2016 cover crop demonstrations.